SomeWeekendReading/someweekendreading.github.io/_posts/2024-04-06-paths-not-taken.md

 But&hellip; Sabine has it right.
 The process is a long, uphill climb.
 The result is partly determined by chance and the state of the job market and research funding at one particular moment.
-It's not fair, it's not good, but it's all we've got.
+It's not fair and it's not good, but it's all we've got.

 ## The Weekend Conclusion